Furniture City Creamery

 How much flavor can you pack into 496 sq.ft?
 A lot, if we’re talking about Furniture City Creamery.
 Co-founder Rachel uses her background as an engineer to scientifically create homemade, small-batch ice cream.
 They offer some pretty unique flavor combinations that are really, really good.

 Rachel first learned about small-batch ice creameries by reading about the creamery trend in a magazine.
 And that was that.
 She made this dream her reality in the form of Furniture City Creamery.

-Initially, Furniture City started working out of the kitchen at The Mitten Brewing Company and even started using some of their beer in their recipes, like the Peanuts and Crackerjack porter ice cream.
-Serving up frosty treats to thirsty beer drinkers took off and just a few months later they have opened up their own brick and mortar location in the heart of East Hills.
+Initially, without a place to call their own, Furniture City Creamery worked out of the kitchen at The Mitten Brewing Co.
+Serving up frosty treats to thirsty beer drinkers took off and just a few months later they have opened up their own brick and mortar location in the heart of East Hills on Cherry Street.

 Furniture City Creamery usually has around 4-6 vegan flavors at any given time and none of them are boring.
 Favs include the salted caramel, toasted coconut chocolate chip, lime in the coconut, no-bake cookie, mint chocolate chip, and the strawberry lemonade.

 The waffle cones at Furniture City are vegan for all, as well as the sauces – caramel, chocolate and the berry of the day.
 Furniture City Creamery wants their hand-crafted product to be enjoyed by all!

 Locally sourced isn’t just a buzzword here.
 Furniture City Creamery uses the products from other local businesses.
 For example, the espresso shakes use espresso from Global Infusion, which is just around the corner.
 Can’t get much more local than that.